The Origins of Masonry

 Stone and Brick Masonry

 Whether it is the pyramids in Egypt, the Great Wall of China or the Colosseum in Rome – these architectural structures are the iconic examples of masonry.
-The birth of masonry can be dated back to the first agricultural age with the expansion of the Fertile Crescent between 9,000 to 7,000 BC.
+The birth of hardscaping and masonry can be dated back to the first agricultural age with the expansion of the Fertile Crescent between 9,000 to 7,000 BC.
 At this time, fire was used to craft mortar.
 Mortars made of mud was used to smear rising walls to give stability and protect against weather.
 Stone was preferred to bricks and in the absence of stones, bricks were made of clay and silts.
 With passing years, men understood the art of quarrying, cutting, using chisels to carve stone with precision.
 Since, fire was used to build brick walls, it brought information of burned brick, leading to the creation of brick kiln.
 Masons gradually understood how to turn limestone into lime and lime mortar, thus replacing mud.

 Around the fourth millennium, Mesopotamians started building stone and brick palaces and temples; Egyptians started constructing pyramids and stone temples in the third millennium.
 Greeks also improved upon their temples made of limestone and marble.
 When the Romans learnt about this art, they made huge masonry arches and roof vaults in palaces, aqueducts, and baths.
 Europeans and Islamic countries brought masonry to new heights during the medieval period.
 The craftsmen in Islamic countries built splendid palaces, markets, mosques of bricks and clay tiles.
 The Europeans focussed on building stone fortress and cathedrals with pointed vaults and buttress.